Spicy Lemon Grass Chicken (Ga Chien Sa Ot)

 Recipe adapted from Vietnamese Home Cooking by Charles Phan

-- Heat up vegetable oil in wok or pan on high heat.
+Heat up vegetable oil in wok or pan on high heat.
 Add chicken (make sure chicken are patted dry with paper towels before adding to hot oil).
 Toss for 4-6 minutes until golden brown on all sides.
 Pour out excess oil, leaving about 3 tablespoons in the wok with chicken.
-Reserve excess oil for other uses.

 Add garlic, lemongrass, shallots and Thai chili pepper.
-Toss until evenly combined (about 2 minutes).
+Toss evenly combined (about 2 minutes).

-- Mix together fish sauce, chicken stock and sugar in a small bowl.
+Mix together fish sauce and sugar in a small bowl.
 Add to wok and toss with chicken for 1 minute.